“A real class act. Imran never disappoints”

 Imran is regularly instructed in the Crown Court and Court of Appeal for criminal work, and in multi-track cases in the County Court and High Court for civil work.
 He has particular skill and ability in advisory and drafting work, and in urgent cases is able to draft pleadings very promptly.

 Imran is an exceptionally talented writer, having recently released his second novel "I Know What I Saw" to very positive reviews.
-His first novel “You Don’t Know Me” won critical acclaim and has been adapted for television, airing on BBC1 in December 2021.
+His first novel “You Don’t Know Me” won critical acclaim and was adapted for television, airing on BBC1 in December 2021.

 Imran is an experienced criminal defence barrister equally at home in front of a jury or advising on criminal law and procedure and the prospects of an appeal.
 He acts in very serious cases, both as leading counsel and sole counsel.